jupyterlite/jupyterlite/docs/howto/configure/kernels.md

 #### `jupyterlite-xeus`

-`jupyterlite/xeus` is a loader package to enable [Xeus-based](https://github.com/jupyter-xeus/xeus) kernels in JupyterLite.
+`jupyterlite-xeus` is a loader package to enable [Xeus-based](https://github.com/jupyter-xeus/xeus) kernels in JupyterLite.

 In particular it can enable [xeus-python](https://github.com/jupyter-xeus/xeus-python)